Fixing Tech’s Gender Gap: 10 Questions with Author Therese Huston

 Now Share Your Voice

 We’d love to hear your take!
 What are some biases you’ve noticed in the workplace?
 How have these affected you or your co-workers?
 What strategies have you used to make sure yours — and other’s — ideas are equally heard and valued?
 And have you tried any of Huston’s techniques?
-Tell us in the comments below.
+Join us on Twitter and Facebook to start the conversation.